cloudcmd/blog/_posts/2015-06-05-cloud-commander-v3.md

 General help using Cloud Commander: <http://cloudcmd.io>
 ```

-You could define all options, set flag `--save` and just use Cloud Commander
-with predefined options.
+You could define all options, set flag `--save` and just use Cloud Commander with predefined options.
 All of them will be saved in `~/.cloudcmd.json` file.

-**Tip**
-Do not set password by manually editing config file it will not work if you
-will not crypt it first.
+**Tip**: do not set password by manually editing config file it will not work if you will not crypt it first.

 ## Releases